tyler-johnson/stripe-meteor/README.md

 ### Client

-Stripe.js is now loaded after all other Meteor scripts so the `Stripe` variable is not going to available when your app first runs.
-Instead, all calls need to be made after your Meteor app has started, like so:
+Stripe.js is now loaded directly from stripe.com and this happens after all other Meteor scripts are loaded.
+As such, the `Stripe` variable is not immediately available for use so instead, calls need to be deferred until after your Meteor app has started, like so:

 ```js
 Meteor.startup(function() {